There are many types of cabbage based on the time of harvest. Late cabbage is usually larger, hardier and often good for storage.

 - Growing Conditions

-Cabbage prefers rich, fertile soil.
+Cabbage prefers rich, fertile soil with a pH of 6.0-7.5.
 Water heavily from planting to head formation, then water moderately to prevent splitting.
-Cabbage is a hardy crop that grows best in cool spring and fall temperatures.
+Cabbage is a hardy crop, grown best in cool spring and fall temperatures.

 - Outdoor Growing Temp

 If you are growing cabbage in cool weather, they should be planted in a warm sheltered place, with full sun.